-As a 21st century teacher, you probably need to share stuff, and have stuff shared with.
+As a 21st century teacher, you probably need to share stuff and have stuff shared with.
 “Stuff” like pdfs, various word processing documents, video files, and other digital fare.
-The traditional way to do this has been email, but limits here–including speed, file size, and the relative clunkiness of sharing with large groups–make sharing files through email less than “best practice.”
+The traditional way to do this has been through emailing, but limits here–including speed, file size, and the relative clunkiness of sharing with large groups–make sharing files through email less than “best practice.”

 Though most of the tools below can share most files (mp3s, .movs, .mp4s, exe, .zip, .doc and .docx files, .pdfs, etc.), we focused more on documents, images, folders and software integration than incredibly detailed features that may make it overkill for your classrooms.

 15 Of The Best Ways To Share Large Files